zedlopez/ifm/The Recipe Book.md

 ### See Also

 - [Room Descriptions] for a detailed description of how Inform creates room descriptions and how to change the results.
-- [Going, Pushing Things in Directions] for ways to change just those room descriptions that are shown as the result of the player&#39;s movement.
+- [Going, Pushing Things in Directions] for ways to change just those room descriptions that are shown as the result of the player's movement.
-- [Memory and Knowledge] for ways to change the room description in response to the player character&#39;s knowledge at any given stage of play.
+- [Memory and Knowledge] for ways to change the room description in response to the player character's knowledge at any given stage of play.

 ## Examining